Post-gRADUATE Certificate Programs

 provision of primary mental health care to clients in the full range of health care

-Distinctive features of the PMC programs, include:
+Distinctive features of the PGC programs, include:

 - Two locations: Augusta and Athens